Boeremag

 In October 2004 the Pretoria High Court heard testimony from a witness, Deon Crous, who stated under oath that he had assisted two of the accused, Kobus Pretorius and Jacques Jordaan, to manufacture 1500 kg of explosives.
 Crous testified that five amounts of 300 kg were reserved for five separate bombs.
 One of the planned bomb attacks was cancelled as there was too high a risk of white civilians being injured.
 The bombs were to be detonated on December 13, 2002, with various attacks planned to follow the bombings.

 In early May 2006 Herman van Rooyen and Rudi Gouws, two of the leading members being tried, escaped from custody.
 The two men were recaptured on 20 January 2007.

 In late October 2013, Mike du Toit, the ringleader of a plot to assassinate Nelson Mandela and expel Black people out of South Africa, was convicted of treason and sentenced to 35 years in prison.
 Twenty other members of Boeremag were also sentenced to prison terms of between five and 35 years.
 Herman van Rooyen and Rudi Gouws, two of the co-conspirators of Du Toit, were given longer sentences of 25 years imprisonment for their role in planting bombs in their attempt to assassinate Nelson Mandela.

 These men have been imprisoned since 2002.
 The trial lasted 11 years.

+In April 2026, the trials of three members were found by the United Nations Human Rights Committee to have had violations of the right to a fair trial under the International Covenant on Civil and Political Rights, on the grounds of excessive trial length and inability to appeal convictions and sentences.